ImgyeongLee/ImgyeongLee/README.md

 ## Super Personal Projects

 - Currently, I have shared a python [template](https://github.com/ImgyeongLee/MastodonBot) of [Mastodon](https://joinmastodon.org/) Automated bot for people who are not familiar with programming.
-(Korean version) You can see my post in [X](https://x.com/DONTEXIST_3/status/1719272573446529149?s=20) + **More than 200 people** already used it!
+(Korean version) You can see my post in [X](https://x.com/DONTEXIST_3/status/1719272573446529149?s=20) + **More than 300 people** already used it!
 - Shared a similar bot template but this is a Discord bot with JavaScript.
 Check the post in [X](https://x.com/DONTEXIST_3/status/1725120780705603766?s=20) and [repo](https://github.com/ImgyeongLee/DiscordBot)!
-- I am in charge of Korean localization for [Todoon](https://pypi.org/project/todo-or-not/), which is out team's Python package!
+- I am in charge of Korean localization for [Todoon](https://pypi.org/project/todo-or-not/), which is our team's Python package!